Two Weeks in the Baroque Heart of Europe

 Where to Stay Tonight

-Old Town (near Town Hall Square) (Mid-range hotel or guesthouse in a historic building)
+Old Town (near Cathedral Square) (Boutique hotel or guesthouse)

 2